Guikingone/SchedulerBundle/doc/middleware.md

 }
 ```

-Both method receives the current task (before scheduling it and sending it through transport) along with the scheduler.
+Both methods receive the current task (before scheduling it and sending it through transport) along with the scheduler.

 ## Execution